Howtoo Logo

 Follow these steps in order:

-Step 1: Open the hood and find the air box
+Step 1: Open the hood and locate the airbox

 Step 3: Remove the old air filter